redwoodjs/redwoodjs-com-archive/docs/cors.md

 ### Cookie Config

-In order to be able accept cookies from another domain we'll need to make a change to the `SameSite` option in `api/src/functions/auth.js` and it to `None`:
+In order to be able accept cookies from another domain we'll need to make a change to the `SameSite` option in `api/src/functions/auth.js` and set it to `None`:

 ```javascript {4}
   cookie: {